npryce/higher-order-react-components-demo/doc/article.md

 What is a Higher-Order Component?
 ---------------------------------

 A higher-order component is merely a function from component class to component class.
-The function takes a component class as a parameter and returns a new component class that wraps useful functionality around the class passed in [^actually, a higher-order component could take more than one components as parameters, but we only need one in this example].
+The function takes a component class as a parameter and returns a new component class that wraps useful functionality around the class passed in ^[actually, a higher-order component could take more than one components as parameters, but we only need one in this example].
 If you’re familiar with the "Gang of Four" design patterns and are thinking "Decorator pattern", you’re pretty much bang on.

 As a shorthand, in the rest of this article I'm going to call class passed to the function the "decorated class", the class returned by the function the "decorator class", and the function itself as the “higher-order component”.
 I’ll use “decorated component” and “decorator component” to mean instances of the decorated and decorator classes.